Feora1343/task_to_do_app/README.md

   - :ballot_box_with_check: The element will need a `data-id`
   - :ballot_box_with_check: Clicking Complete Button will update the database
   - :ballot_box_with_check: Clicking Complete Button will also run function to refresh the tasks list
-  - :black_square_button: Clicking Complete Button will also move the completed task to the completed task list & hide the complete button on that task
+  - :ballot_box_with_check: Clicking Complete Button will also move the completed task to the completed task list & hide the complete button on that task
 - :ballot_box_with_check: AJAX DELETE deletes the task in the database
   - :ballot_box_with_check: Clicking Delete Button will remove the task from the database
   - :ballot_box_with_check: BUT will warn you, asking if you are sure you want to delete this task :heavy_exclamation_mark:**HARD**:heavy_exclamation_mark: